 Despite their strong decrease during the second semester of 2023.
+They have slowly increased since then.

 Italian, Greek and French 10-Y yields - Since Jan.
 2021

 Tensions on spreads have moderately eased off for the periphery since their peak in 2022